 - the application to this technical field must be effective and not only possible.

-- this purpose can also be seen in the parameters of the process input (e.g. operating temperature, pressure, T625 / 11).
+- this purpose can also be reflected in the input parameters of the process (eg operating temperature, pressure, T625 / 11).

-But once I said that, I didn't say anything because there is no definition of the technical word & #8217;
+But once I said that, I said nothing because no definition of the word technical exists.

 Therefore, we must look at the case law to navigate between the concepts and to know what we can protect.

 Examples of technical contributions

 A technical contribution may be, for example (Guidelines G-II 3.6):

 - the control of an industrial process,

 - the internal functioning of the computer itself or its interfaces under the influence of the program

 - the fact that the program affects the efficiency or safety of a process,